anandharidas/AkkaJava/exercises/exercises/src/test/resources/README.md

-implement-router
+modify-behavior

-# Exercise 16 > Implement Router
+# Exercise 18 > Modify Behavior

-In this exercise, we will introduce parallelism through the use of routers.
+In this exercise, we will demonstrate through the use of `become` and `stash` to modify actor

-- Get rid of the bottleneck by using a router for the `Barista`.
+- Re-implement the `Barista` actors behavior as a finite state machine:
-- Use an externally configured `round-robin` pool router.
+    - Do not use `Busy.busy` anymore.
-- Run the `run` command to boot the `CoffeeHouseApp` with different router configuration options; watch the throughput.
+    - Use `become`, `stash` and the `scheduler`.
 - Use the `run` command to boot the `CoffeeHouseApp` and verify everything works as expected.
 - Use the `test` command to verify the solution works as expected.
 - Use the `nextExercise` command to move to the next exercise.